fhpraw/fhpraw.github.io/_posts/2018-10-19-how-to-install-rbenv.md

 ---
 layout: post
-title:  "How To Install rbenv on Ubuntu in Simple Way"
+title:  "How To Install rbenv"
 date:   2018-10-19 21:41:00 +0700
 categories: ruby tutorial
 description: how to install rbenv for managing many versions of ruby
 ---

-# What is rbenv

-it is a simple ruby version manager that won't hurt your root system.
+_rbenv_ it is a simple ruby version manager that won't hurt your root system.

 # Prerequisite before installing (building) ruby using rbenv